aelitneg/dotenv-lint/README.md

 # env-complete
-Find missing or incomplete environment variables in .env files.
+Find missing or incomplete environment variables in .env files for nodejs projects.